 As it turned out, on that sunny day back in August 2013, the Bolduc’s first child, Emelia, decided to enter this world about 10 weeks before she was supposed to.
 After arriving at Maine Med, Emilia was born weighing just 3 lbs.
 4 oz.

 Shortly after delivery, the doctors and nurses explained to the couple that baby Emilia would need to stay in the neonatal intensive care unit (NICU) until she was strong enough to be cared for at home.
 Likely 8-10 weeks.
 Following a few very tense hours of scrambling to inform friends and family about what was going on, the couple were then approached by hospital staff to let them know about the nearby facilities available at the Ronald McDonald House in Portland.

-“They really did take care of everything for us and it was wonderful to be able to dedicate 100% of your time and energy on your baby.
-At the same time, it was also great to be able to meet and spend some down time with other moms at The House too.
+“They really did take care of everything for us and it was wonderful to be able to dedicate 100% of our time and energy to our baby.
+At the same time, it was also great to be able to meet and spend some downtime with other moms at The House too.
 When you’re at the hospital, there really isn’t much of an opportunity to connect with other people.
 Everyone is mostly isolated with their child.
 It really helped me keep it together.
 Just being able to talk, laugh and cry with other people in the same situation made all the difference for me.
 I can’t even imagine having to go through that whole experience without having that.”

 The convenient location of the House was also a benefit to Becky and her family.
 Often, she would walk back and forth from the hospital during lunch to run errands or to simply get some fresh air and enjoy the sunshine.
 “Not having to worry about having enough gas in the car, following directions, or where I was going to park made things really simple for me, and at the time – with so much craziness going on in our lives – simple was good.
 With so much going on in my head, I don’t think I would have been a very attentive driver anyway.”